Albert Hastings Markham: Exploration

 For the British Arctic Expedition of 1875–76 he was appointed second-in-command of HMS Alert under Captain Nares.
 Despite suffering from scurvy and being poorly clothed, he led a sledge-party to reach the highest latitude ever attained at the time (83°20′26″ N), a record that stood for 20 years.
 They did, however, fail to realize their ultimate goal of reaching the North Pole.

-In 1879, he accompanied Sir Henry Gore Booth aboard the Isbjörn to Novaya Zemlya, a remote island in northern Russia.
+In 1879, Markham accompanied Lars Jorgensen and Sir Henry Gore Booth on a surveying expedition around the Novaya Zemlya archipelago on the Norwegian schooner Isbjörn.
+Reaching their highest latitude of 78° 24’ N south of Franz Josef Land, the expedition passed through the Matochkin Shar to the Kara Sea, The expedition surveyed the coast, the drift of ice flow and collected natural history specimens as well as participating in hunting and fishing.
 In 1886, he went alone to report on the ice conditions of Hudson Strait and Hudson Bay, a report which garnered thanks from both Houses of the Canadian Parliament.
 The ship which took him to Hudson Bay was his old ship Alert from the British Arctic Expedition of 1875–76, by then on loan to the Canadian Marine Service of the Department of Marine and Fisheries.

 He served for many years on the Council of the Royal Geographical Society along with his cousin Sir Clements Markham, whose biography he would later write.
 He remained an avid supporter of both Arctic and Antarctic exploration and delighted in the successes of young explorers.